VivStudio/COMP3900-2025---Toastie-base-project-/3900-F09B-BANANA.md

 Service: Business logic & call repositories, clients, other services etc.
 - Toastie/client/lib/services

+# Main
+Toastie/client/lib/main.dart

+# Gallery
+See how the existing card components and how to use them.
+Toastie/client/lib/gallery.dart

 # Developer options
 If you don't want to re-authenticate everytime you use the app, you can do this:
 - runActualApp: false